PaoloSarti/AStarSearch.jl/README.md

 The other fields are:
 - `path`: an array of states from the start state to the goal or the best found state
 - `cost`: the cost of the returned path
-- `exploredstates`: how many states the algorithm tested if they were a goal (size of the closed set)
+- `closedsetsize`: how many states the algorithm tested if they were a goal (size of the closed set)
 - `opensetsize`: how many states were still in the open set when the algorithm ended

 ### Arguments
 - `start`: the starting state, the type of the state is completely unrestricted
 - `isgoal`: a function to evaluate if a state satisfies a goal condition
 - `getneighbours`: a function that takes a state and returns the neighbour states as an array (or iterable)
-- `heuristic`: a function that given a state returns an estimate of the distance to the goal.
+- `heuristic`: a function that given a state returns an estimate of the cost to reach goal.
 This estimate should be optimistic if you want to be sure to get the best path.
+Notice that the best path could be very expensive to find, so if you want a good but not guaranteed optimal path, you could multiply your heuristic by a constant, the algorithm will usually be much faster
-- `distance`: a function that takes the current state and a neighbour and returns the cost to do that state transition.
+- `cost`: a function that takes the current state and a neighbour and returns the cost to do that state transition.
 By default all transitions cost 1
 - `timeout`: timeout in number of seconds after which the algorithm stops returning the best partial path to the state with the lowest heuristic, by default it is unrestricted.
-Please notice that the algorithm wil run _AT LEAST_ the specified time
+Please notice that the algorithm wil run _AT LEAST_ the specified time.
-- `hashfn`: a function that takes a state and returns a compact representation to use as dictionary key (usually a String or a UInt or Int) such that hashfn(s1) == hashfn(s2) if s1 == s2, by default it is just the identity function as the state is used directly as key
+- `hashfn`: a function that takes a state and returns a compact representation to use as dictionary key (usually one of UInt, Int, String), by default it is just the identity function as the state is used directly as key.
+This is a very important field for composite states in order to avoid duplications
+- `maxcost`: a maximum bound of the accumulated cost of the path, this can result in a :nopath result even if a path to the goal (with a greater cost) exists.
+By default it is Inf
+- `maxdepth`: the maximum depth the algorithm is allowed to go down while expanding the search state, the same considerations as the `maxcost` parameter apply.
+By default it is Inf

 ### Examples
 It's a very general algorithm so you can solve shortest paths in mazes but also all sorts of puzzles such as the [15 Puzzle](https://en.wikipedia.org/wiki/15_puzzle).